bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 <div class="HubBlock-content">

 ### Note
-> 1. If your app cannot meet this requirement, email <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a> to discuss your options for approval.
+> 1. If your app cannot meet these requirements, email <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a> to discuss your options for approval.

 </div>
 </div>